Last updated on July 12th, 2022 at 02:37 pm

-In the age of e-readers, this might sounds silly, but there’s something to seeing big glossy travel photos up close and personal that aren’t delivered to your eyes digitally.
+In the age of e-readers, this might sound silly, but there’s something to seeing big glossy travel photos up close and personal that isn’t delivered to your eyes digitally.

 Watching our closest star rise and fall is a mainstay of vacations.
 Doing it in your hometown will conjure up similar feelings.